-Evaluati on Standard met: Kitchen sanitization procedures are in place.
 Standard not met: Adequate sanitization procedures are not included.
 Standard not applicable: Kitchen facilities are not used by the Program.
-On-Site of followed Standard met: Kitchen equipment is monitored for safety on a regular schedule, and inspection confirms submitted procedures are followed.
+On-Site followe servation Visual inspection of Kitchen to confirm all relevant sanitation procedures are Evalua ition Standard met: Kitchen equipment is monitored for safety on a regular schedule, and inspection confirms submitted procedures are followed.
 Standard not met: Adequate sanitization procedures are not followed.
 Standard not applicable: Kitchen facilities are not used by the Program.